-Your new air conditioning system is called a "split system."
+Your new heat pump system is what we call a "split system."
 It has an outdoor unit and an indoor unit connected to each other with copper tubing called refrigerant lines.
 Each of these units has a rating plate with the model and serial numbers you will need to reference when calling an authorized dealer about your system.

-Take a few moments now to locate those numbers and record them for future reference.
+Take a few moments now to locate those numbers and record them in the spaces provided on the cover of this booklet.